What is Cloud Elasticity in Cloud Computing?

 The benefits of cloud elasticity include:

-- Flexibility: Cloud elasticity represents a radical departure from the days of on-premises computing, in which organizations had to plan for unexpected demand spikes in advance by purchasing more resources than they would usually need.
+- Increased Flexibility when workload changes: Cloud elasticity represents a radical departure from the days of on-premises computing, in which organizations had to plan for unexpected demand spikes in advance by purchasing more resources than they would usually need.
 Businesses that take advantage of cloud elasticity don’t have to worry about the “Slashdot effect,” in which their website is suddenly unavailable during a traffic surge.

-- “Pay as you go” cost model: One of the major drawbacks of on-premises computing is that you pay the same amount for your hardware and software, no matter how much you use it.
+- Improved resource allocation with a “pay as you go” cost model: One of the major drawbacks of on-premises computing is that you pay the same amount for your hardware and software, no matter how much you use it.
 Cloud elasticity enables a “pay as you go” cost model, in which you’re only charged for the resources that you actually consume.
 For example, Amazon claims that customers who use the AWS Instance Scheduler with Amazon EC2 (Elastic Compute Cloud) can realize savings of up to 70 percent.

-- Fault tolerance and high availability: Cloud elasticity makes it easier for organizations to enjoy fault tolerance and high availability for their infrastructure and applications.
+- Improved fault tolerance and higher availability: Cloud elasticity makes it easier for organizations to enjoy fault tolerance and high availability for their infrastructure and applications.
 For example, servers that are on the verge of failing can be automatically cloned before they go down, helping to minimize downtime as much as possible.

 For a more detailed look at the advantages and disadvantages of cloud elasticity, check out our article “The Pros and Cons of Cloud Elasticity.”